Modern Slavery Statement

-Arm is a participant member of the UN Global Compact (UNGC), which asks companies to operate in ways that, at a minimum meet fundamental responsibilities for human rights, labour, environment, and anti-corruption.
+Arm is a participant member of the UN Global Compact (UNGC), which asks companies to operate in ways that, at a minimum meet fundamental responsibilities for governance, human rights, labour, environment, and anti-corruption.
 UNGC companies commit to incorporating Ten Principles into their strategies, policies, and procedures to demonstrate their commitment and integrity.
 We submit an annual enhanced Communication on Progress Questionnaire which focuses on the five disclosure areas of governance, human rights, labour, environment and anti-corruption and is designed to help participating companies monitor performance across the Ten Principles.
 Our annual Communication on Progress against the United Nations Global Compact Principles can be found online.

 Arm has been a supporter of the UK Living Wage Campaign since 2015.
 The Living Wage is a voluntary higher rate of base pay (based on the cost of living) which we, as an accredited Living Wage Employer, have committed to paying all our direct employees as a minimum.

 Our Supply Base: Assessing and Managing Risk

 As an IP company, we do not have an extensive tiered supply base for the provision of raw materials coming into the business.
 We do, however, purchase a wide range of goods and services from approximately 3000 diverse suppliers who operate globally, regionally, and locally.
 Our suppliers provide products and services to Arm’s revenue generating components and its enabling functions.
 Our suppliers help our people to innovate and operate successfully.
 We attach great importance to the supply side of our value chain.